epics-containers/epics-containers.github.io/main/_sources/explanations/introduction.rst.txt

 There are these types of CI:

-:Generic IOC repositories:
+:Generic IOC source:
     - builds a generic IOC container image
     - runs some tests against that image
     - publishes the image to github packages (only if the commit is tagged)

-:beamline repositories:
+:beamline definition source:
     - builds a helm chart from each ioc definition (TODO ibek will do this - at present the charts are hand coded)
     - TODO: IOCs which are unchanged should not be published again
     - publishes the charts to github packages (only if the commit is tagged)

-:helm library repositories:
+:helm library source:
     - builds the helm chart
     - publishes it to github packages (only if the commit is tagged)

-:documentation repository:
+:documentation source:
     - builds the sphinx docs
     - publishes it to github.io pages